rmaicle/latex-templates/guide-doc/00_1_fm_a_preface.md

 #### Attribution {.unnumbered .unlisted}

-Linux\textregistered\space is the registered trademark of Linus Torvalds in the United States and other countries.
+\noindent Linux\textregistered\space is the registered trademark of Linus Torvalds in the United States and other countries.  \

-UNIX is a registered trademark of The Open Group in the United States and other countries.
+\noindent UNIX is a registered trademark of The Open Group in the United States and other countries.  \

-\TeX\texttrademark\space is a trademark of the American Mathematical Society.
+\noindent \TeX\texttrademark\space is a trademark of the American Mathematical Society.  \

-Microsoft\textregistered\space, Windows\textregistered\space are registered trademarks of Microsoft Corporation.
+\noindent Microsoft\textregistered\space, Windows\textregistered\space are registered trademarks of Microsoft Corporation.  \

-TrueType\texttrademark\space is a trademark and Apple\textregistered\space and Macintosh\textregistered\space are registered trademarks of Apple Computer Inc.
+\noindent TrueType\texttrademark\space is a trademark and Apple\textregistered\space and Macintosh\textregistered\space are registered trademarks of Apple Computer Inc.  \